exilesprx/bug-free-enigma/README.md

 // about the type that has been passed in.
 All of this logic will
 // be performed entirely at compile time.

-// methods declared in namespaces is also known as "decls"

 //
 // An 'inline for' is performed at compile time, allowing you to
 // programatically loop through a series of items in situations